-Heart failure, often referred to as congestive heart failure, doesn't mean the heart has failed or stopped beating; however, it does mean the heart is not working as well as it should and can't pump enough blood throughout the body.
-As heart pumping increases, blood often becomes congested in your lungs, liver or legs.
-This can cause shortness of breath, leg swelling (called edema) and a variety of other symptoms listed below.
+Heart failure, often referred to as congestive heart failure, doesn't mean the heart has failed or stopped beating; however, it does mean the heart is not working as well as it should and it can't pump enough blood throughout the body.
+As the heart's pumping increases, blood often becomes congested in your lungs, liver or legs, which can cause shortness of breath, leg swelling (edema) and a variety of other symptoms (listed below).
 In addition, organs begin to function improperly due to lack of oxygen and nutrients.

 - Fatigue, weakness and/or faintness